How to create data-driven UX research reports & representations: A 2025 guide

 Choose and present key findings only, emphasizing recurring themes and trends.

 You can support any insights like common experiences and pain points with things like quotes or audio and video clips.
-Contextualizing these findings can help your stakeholders make sense of the data.
+Contextualizing these findings can help your stakeholders empathize and make sense of the data.

 Recommendations